 Ethiopia, Ghana, Kenya, Malawi, Nigeria, Zambia

-The Regional Trialogue for Anglophone Africa will bring together academic scientists, policymakers and practitioners with indigenous and local knowledge in the region to jointly review the key messages of the two inter-linked thematic assessment reports produced by IPBES, namely: 1) Thematic Assessment Report on Land Degradation and Restoration4; and 2) Thematic Assessment Report on Pollinators, Pollination and Food Production5, and assess their relevance in the ongoing efforts to achieve Land Degradation Neutrality (LDN) and other land-related SDG targets.
+The Regional Trialogue for Anglophone Africa on "Bright Spots for Land Degradation Neutrality, Pollinators and Food Security" will bring together academic scientists, policymakers and practitioners with indigenous and local knowledge in the region to jointly review the key messages of the two inter-linked thematic assessment reports produced by IPBES, namely: 1) Thematic Assessment Report on Land Degradation and Restoration; and 2) Thematic Assessment Report on Pollinators, Pollination and Food Production, and assess their relevance in the ongoing efforts to achieve Land Degradation Neutrality (LDN) and other land-related SDG targets.
 The Trialogue will also take into account the relevant findings and recommendations from the Regional Assessment Report on Biodiversity and Ecosystem Services for Africa.

-The Anglophone Trialogue will target six countries within the region who are members of IPBES and have established their LDN targets: Kenya and Ethiopia from East Africa; Malawi and Zambia from Southern Africa; and Ghana and Nigeria from West Africa.
-The three-day event will be hosted by the Ministry of Environment and Forestry in Kenya.
+The Anglophone Trialogue targeted six countries within the region who are members of IPBES and have established their LDN targets: Kenya and Ethiopia from East Africa; Malawi and Zambia from Southern Africa; and Ghana and Nigeria from West Africa.
+The three-day event was hosted by the Ministry of Environment and Forestry in Kenya.
 It will be held in collaboration with IPBES, the United Nations Convention to Combat Desertification (UNCCD)7 and the Coalition of the Willing on Pollinators and with the financial support of the German Ministry for the Environment, Nature Conservation and Nuclear Safety and SwedBio at the Stockholm Resilience Centre.
-The Trialogue will bring together the three communities of government policymakers, academic scientists and practitioners – including some with indigenous and local knowledge - working in agriculture, environment, health, climate and related fields.
-Participants will jointly explore the opportunity for “bright spots” of practical measures that harness biodiversity and ecosystem services in ways that simultaneously contribute to the achievement of the SDGs on food security and LDN, the post-2020 global biodiversity framework and Africa 2063.
+The Trialogue brought together the three communities of government policymakers, academic scientists and practitioners – including some with indigenous and local knowledge - working in agriculture, environment, health, climate and related fields.
+Participants jointly explored the opportunity for “bright spots” of practical measures that harness biodiversity and ecosystem services in ways that simultaneously contribute to the achievement of the SDGs on food security and LDN, the post-2020 global biodiversity framework and Africa 2063.